 Can you use leftover vegetables for this hash?

-Breakfast Sweet Potato Hash with Kale, Eggs and Chorizo, served with slices of avocado, a super nutritious breakfast or brunch recipe that is low in calories, low carb, gluten free, and heavenly delicious.
+Sweet Potato Breakfast Hash with Kale, Eggs and Chorizo, served with slices of avocado, a super nutritious breakfast or brunch recipe for Fall that is low in calories, gluten free, and heavenly delicious.
+Quick and easy to make, this sweet potato hash is made in one pan only.
+A fantastic breakfast or brunch for Thanksgiving, but also all year round.
+If you are looking for healthy recipes to start your day right, this sweet potato hash is for you.

 - 2 medium sweet potatoes, cubed